Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The way that the company explains Yerba Mate is that it has “the strength of coffee, the health benefits of tea, and the euphoria of chocolate, all in one.”

 The Guayaki Yerba Mate energy drinks have 120 calories, 27 grams of sugar, and 150mg per 15 fl oz (one can).
 It comes in delicious flavors such as Lemon Elation, Orange Exuberance, Tropical Uprising, Enlighten Mint, Bluephoria, and Revel Berry.

 Last up is V8 + Energy which is also a non-carbonated energy drink but is different from the other energy drinks on this list because it has caffeine and a full serving of fruits and vegetables.

-V8 + Energy provides you with a true increase in energy from carbs and increased alertness and focus from the black and green tea.
+V8 + Energy provides you with a true increase in energy from carbs and increased alertness and focuses from the black and green tea.
 That being said, this energy drink is the lowest in caffeine at only 80mg per can.

 The V8 energy drink comes in carbonated and non-carbonated flavors, so make sure you choose the right ones!
 The non-carbonated flavors are Strawberry Banana, Wildberry, and Strawberry Lemonade.